5 Creative Ideas to Engage Your Nonprofit Website Visitors

 Include a photo

-Include an engaging color photo in your letter or on your pledge form.
+Include an engaging color photo in your letter or on your reply form.
 Photos can tell a story in an instant.

 Next comes the ask

 Ask for a donation at the beginning of the next paragraph (after the story).
 Make sure it’s prominent and clear.
 Also, ask your current donors if they can give a little more right now.
 Don’t be afraid to ask your donors to upgrade their gifts.
+I realize some donors may be feeling pinched financially and won’t be able to give as much or at all, but some will give more.
 People want to help if they can.

 Phrase your ask like this – We’re so grateful for your previous gift of $50.
 We’re continuing to see more people coming into the food pantry right now.
 Would you be able to help us out a little more this time with a gift of $75?

 Asking for an upgrade can help you raise more money.
-Also, if you’ve been doing a good job of engaging your donors throughout the year (and I hope you have been), they shouldn’t mind if you ask for a larger gift.
+Also, if you’ve been doing a good job of engaging your donors throughout the year (and I hope that’s the case), they shouldn’t mind if you ask for a larger gift.
 Including the amount of your donor’s previous gift is helpful since people don’t often remember what they gave before.

 Show your donors how they can help you make a difference for your clients/community and how much you appreciate their role in that.
 Make your donors feel good about supporting your nonprofit.